 The noise begins to disappear.
 My mind is beginning to function again.
 My thoughts are starting to form with some clarity.
 My body may still be weak and broken but my soul is being renewed.

 As my soul is revitalised, my mind relaxes and my pain begins to creep slowly into the background.
+It’s still there, but it’s not consuming me completely as a quiet soul helps to manage it.

 Time out to ponder is definitely good for the mind, body and soul.
+It’s good medicine.

 When true inspiration is needed I know where to go!
 I know where to find perfect peace and solitude.